 \section{Results}

-We first provide an eigenfunction solution of the learning equation in \eq{\ref{eq:Linsker_eigfnLearningEqn_k2}}.
-Initially, we solve a simplified learning equation, in which the homeostatic constants, $\kone{}{}$ and $\ktwo{}{}$, are set to $0$.
-A perturbation analysis is used to extend this solution to the learning equation with non-zero homeostatic constants.
+We derive an analytical expression for neural activity of layer $\layer{B}$ neurons in the presence of propagation delay.
+To facilitate the use of this expression in analytical neural networks, we determine a simplified form for the impact of propagation delay.
 An expression for covariance between layer $\layer{B}$ neurons is calculated for the case in which an arbitrary \gls{psp} is included in the neuron model, \eq{\ref{eq:Linsker_ratePSP}}, and then for the case in which a \gls{psp} and three-dimensional propagation delay is incorporated into the neuron model, \eq{\ref{eq:Linsker_rateDelayPSP}}.
-Finally, since we assume that the plasticity mechanism is initiated near the site of a layer $\layer{C}$ cell body, covariance is calculated for the neural activity of two presynaptic layer $\layer{B}$ cells, at the time this activity is received by the postsynaptic neuron in layer $\layer{C}$.
+Finally, since we assume that the plasticity mechanism is initiated near the site of a layer $\layer{C}$ cell body, covariance is calculated for the neural activity of two presynaptic layer $\layer{B}$ cells at the time this activity is received by the postsynaptic neuron in layer $\layer{C}$.

-We calculate the expected size of a layer $\layer{C}$ neuron's receptive field when \citepos{Lin86a} neuron model is employed, \eq{\ref{eq:Linsker_rate}}; i.e. when there is an implicit delta function model of a \gls{psp} and inter-lamina delay is implicitly assumed to dominate propagation delay sufficiently such that radial propagation delay is negligible.
+Using the expression for covariance when employing a generalized neuron model that incorporates both propagation delay and arbitrary \gls{psp}, a learning equation for synaptic weights is specified.
+We calculate the expected size of a layer $\layer{C}$ neuron's receptive field when \citepos{Lin86a} neuron model is employed, \eq{\ref{eq:Linsker_rate}}; i.e., when there is an implicit delta function model of a \gls{psp} and inter-lamina delay is implicitly assumed to dominate propagation delay sufficiently such that radial propagation delay is negligible.

 Using the expressions derived for covariance between layer $\layer{B}$ neurons when activity is filtered by an arbitrary \gls{psp}, we calculate receptive field size for a layer $\layer{C}$ neuron.
 Finally, we analytically determine the receptive field size of a layer $\layer{C}$ cell in the presence of three-dimensional propagation delay.